#1 | The Real Presence of Christ in the Eucharist in the Church Fathers

 Tertullian of Carthage, Resurrection of the Flesh (Ch.
 8) (c.
 210)

-[Paul] threatens, moreover, the stubborn and forward, and denounces them, saying, “Whosoever eats the bread or drinks the cup of the Lord unworthily, is guilty of the body and the blood of the Lord.”
-[1 Cor.
-11:27] All these warnings being scorned and despised, [lapsed Christians will often take Communion] before their sin is expiated, before confession has been made of their crime, before their conscience has been purged by sacrifice and by the hand of the priest, before the offense of an angry and threatening Lord has been appeased, [and so] violence is done to his body and blood; and they sin against their Lord more with their hand and mouth than when they denied their Lord.
+(§16) All these warnings being scorned and contemned—before their sin is expiated, before confession has been made of their crime, before their conscience has been purged by sacrifice and by the hand of the priest, before the offence of an angry and threatening Lord has been appeased, violence is done to His body and blood; and they sin now against their Lord more with their hand and mouth than when they denied their Lord.

-It has come to the knowledge of the holy and great synod that, in some districts and cities, the deacons administer the Eucharist to the presbyters [i.e. priests], though neither canon nor custom permits that they who have no right to offer [the Eucharistic sacrifice] should give the body of Christ to them that do offer [it].
+It has come to the knowledge of the holy and great Synod that, in some districts and cities, the deacons administer the Eucharist to the presbyters [priests], whereas neither canon nor custom permits that they who have no right to offer should give the Body of Christ to them that do offer…

-After having spoken thus [at the Last Supper], the Lord rose up from the place where he had made the Passover and had given his body as food and his blood as drink, and he went with his disciples to the place where he was to be arrested.
-But he ate of his own body and drank of his own blood, while he was pondering on the dead.
-With his own hands the Lord presented his own body to be eaten, and before he was crucified he gave his blood as drink.
+Our Lord said these things and arose, from where he had celebrated the Passover sacrifice and had given his body to eat and his blood to drink, and he went out with his disciples to that place, where he was seized.
+For after he had eaten his body and drank his blood, he was counted with the dead.
+Our Lord gave his body by his own hands to eat.
+He gave his blood to drink before he was crucified.

 St. Cyril of Jerusalem, Catechetical Lecture 22 (§§6, 9) (c.
 350)